Correction: Aurora Spine Corporation Announces Fourth Quarter and Fiscal 2022 Financial Results

 NOT FOR DISTRIBUTION IN THE UNITED STATES OR OVER UNITED STATES WIRE SERVICES

-CARLSBAD, Calif. – May 1, 2023 -- Aurora Spine Corporation (“Aurora Spine” or the “Company”) (TSXV: ASG) (OTCQB: ASAPF), a designer and manufacturer of innovative medical devices that improve spinal surgery outcomes, today announced the financial results for fiscal 2022 ended December 31, 2022.
+CARLSBAD, Calif. – May 1, 2023 -- Aurora Spine Corporation ("Aurora Spine" or the "Company") ASG ASAPF, a designer and manufacturer of innovative medical devices that improve spinal surgery outcomes, today announced the financial results for fiscal 2022 ended December 31, 2022.
 All figures are in U.S. dollars.

 Financial and Business Highlights